Nobreakfast/UniP/README.md

 # record the flops and params
 cal_flops(model, example_input, device)
 ```

+## More examples
+Please refer to the `./tutorials` folder for more examples.

 ## Support List
 - Nodes for operations:
     - `BaseNode`: Base class for all other nodes